dlopes7/dynatrace-alertmanager-receiver/README.md

 # Dynatrace Alertmanager Receiver

-This is an alertmanager receiver webhook for Dynatrace
+This is an [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) receiver webhook for Dynatrace

 ### Features